ntudsp/araus-dataset-baseline-models/README.md

 - `M#####_#_r` : floating point numbers
   - Power (in A-weighted decibels relative to 0.00002 Pa) at <a href="https://apmr.matelys.com/Standards/OctaveBands.html">one-third octave band</a> with centre frequency of `#####.#` Hz, computed using a Fast Fourier Transform with a Hanning window of size 8192 samples and 50% overlap between windows.
   - `#####_#` is replaced by values in {00005_0, 00006_3, 00008_0, 00010_0, 00012_5, 00016_0, 00020_0, 00025_0, 00031_5, 00040_0, 00050_0, 00063_0, 00080_0, 00100_0, 00125_0, 00160_0, 00200_0, 00250_0, 00315_0, 00400_0, 00500_0, 00630_0, 00800_0, 01000_0, 01250_0, 01600_0, 02000_0, 02500_0, 03150_0, 04000_0, 05000_0, 06300_0, 08000_0, 10000_0, 12500_0, 16000_0, 20000_0}
+- `Leq_L_r` : floating point numbers
+  - Exponentially averaged sound pressure level (in decibels) over time of the left channel of the augmented soundscape (with no weighting filter applied), computed with fast averaging (i.e. with time constant of 125 milliseconds) and measured according to the method described in http://dx.doi.org/10.1016/j.mex.2021.101288.
+- `Leq_R_r` : floating point numbers
+  - Exponentially averaged sound pressure level (in decibels) over time of the right channel of the augmented soundscape (with no weighting filter applied), computed with fast averaging (i.e. with time constant of 125 milliseconds) and measured according to the method described in http://dx.doi.org/10.1016/j.mex.2021.101288.

 # Individual conda installation commands
 ```